I’ll cut right to the chase:

 And who else, at this point, had been declared a “bringer of light” into the world by enthusiastic supporters (mainstream and imageboard alike)?

-And so, the Cult of Kek—AKA “Meme Magic”—took concrete form.
+With this “holy talisman’s” discovery, The Cult of Kek suddenly took on a concrete form.
 This new digital “faith” is summed up neatly in this image passed around on all the major imageboards of the day:

 It Gets Weirder: Pepe/Keke “Emerges” in Plain Sight on September 11th, 2016

-Now, /pol/’s users were—quite seriously—directly attributing all strokes of luck for the Trump campaign (and likewise, all strokes of misfortune for the Hillary campaign) to their benevolent frog-headed deity that spoke to them in dubs.
+Soon, /pol/’s users were—quite ironically, at first—attributing all strokes of luck for the Trump campaign (and likewise, all strokes of misfortune for the Hillary campaign) to their benevolent frog-headed deity that spoke to them in dubs.

-That all came to a head on September 11th, 2016, when three major, mind-blowing events transpired within 48 hours of each other.
+But all of that came to a head on September 11th, 2016, when three major, mind-blowing events transpired within 48 hours of each other.
 Three events that would change the face of Kek worship forever: